dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 Windows, works fine, but if you would like, you may download/use (for free) a more sophisticated text editor like [Sublime Text](https://www.sublimetext.com/).
-    * Delete the first line (the headers line) completely.
+    * Delete the first line (the headers line) COMPLETELY.
 This means that the new first line of the file should contain data (in the case of our data, this new first line begins with 5/12/2006).